 No, only the implementation of the Charter is audited; however, some elements of the Charter are replicated in the Essential Norms.

 What is the National Review Board?

 The United States Conference of Catholic Bishops established the National Review Board during their meeting in June of 2002.
-The functions of the Board were revised slightly and reconfirmed in June of 2005 when the Charter for the Protection of Children and Young People was revised and extended through 2010.
-The purpose of the National Review Board is to collaborate with the USCCB in preventing the sexual abuse of minors in the United States by persons in the service of the Church.
+The functions of the Board were revised slightly and reconfirmed in June of 2005 when the Charter for the Protection of Children and Young People was revised (and later in 2010 and 2018).
+The purpose of the National Review Board is to advise the USCCB in preventing the sexual abuse of minors in the United States by persons in the service of the Church.

 Functions of the National Review Board: